Imperssonator/Imperssonator.github.io/_posts/2018-03-07-ipython-notebooks-jekyll-minimal-pages.md

     - jekyll
 ---

+**Disclaimer: not my content, just leaving it here temporarily as a reference while I set up this blog**

 One of the last parts before my full-fledged transition to github pages from wordpress was figuring out how to post nicely formatted jupyter notebooks.
 This was actually the reason I wanted to switch in the first place, but it turns out it wasn't as straightforward as I'd hoped!
 I think I've found an acceptable, though imperfect, way to do this: here's the general process I've settled on.